Молоткоподібний палець

 • Sometimes referral for surgical fixation

-Treatment of Mallet finger is with a dorsal splint that holds the DIP joint in extension for 6 to 8 weeks; during this time, the tip cannot be allowed to flex (eg, when cleaning the finger).
+Treatment of Mallet finger is with a dorsal splint that immobilizes the DIP joint in extension for 6 to 8 weeks (1); during this time, the DIP joint cannot be allowed to flex (eg, when removing the splint to clean the finger).

-Fractures that involve > 25% of the joint surface or that cause joint subluxation may require surgical fixation.
+Extensor tendon fractures that involve one-third of the joint surface or that cause joint subluxation may require surgical fixation (1).